Spin Operators for Massive Particles: Acknowledgements

-\acknowledgments This work was supported by a special research grant from Seoul Women's University (2014, T.C.) and the National Natural Science Foundation of China under the Grant No. 11374379 (S. Y. C.).
+We acknowledge support from the National Research Foundation of Korea Grant funded by the Korea Government (2015-0226, T.C.) and the National Natural Science Foundation of China under the Grant No. 11374379 (S. Y. C.).